de86/personal-site/src/pages/data-structures-linked-lists/index.md

 ```

 ### Insert At Index
 We can still modify data in a linked list with an index just like we can with an array.
 In order to insert a node at a given index we need to walk over our linked list from the start until we reach our target node.
-Once there we can set the nextNode reference of the previous node at our new node, then set the nextNode reference of our new node to the current node.
+Once there we can set the nextNode reference of the previous node to our new node,then set the nextNode reference of our new node to the current node.
 This has the effect of inserting the new node at the given index.
 We should do a check to ensure we have a valid index. i.e. a non negative number.
 We can also take a shortcut and re-use our addNodeToHead method if the given index is 0.

 ```javascript
 insertNodeAtIndex(value, index) {